Zeissao/zeissao/README.md

 # WELCOME TO MY HOMEPAGE! 👋
 ## > ABOUT ME 😀
->> I'm learning C recently.
-In the last semister, I learned Python, which is believed to be easier and more concise than C. Anyway, I'll try my best to have a good command of C. This is my first github account and repository, so it may not seem that beautiful and organised due to the unfamiliar operation of this site.
-Last but not least, warmly welcome to communicate with me, and the contact information is listed on the bottom!
+>> I'm learning MATLAB and Python recently.
+>> I am new to github, so i am not very familiar with the operation of this site.
+>> Warmly welcome to communicate with me, and the contact information is listed on the bottom!

 >> Cycling  |  Travel  |  Astronomy  |  Photography  |  Ping-pong